floydwch/ziltag-plugin/README.md

 `npm install`

-To build.
+To build a staging version.

 `gulp build`

+To build a production version.

+`gulp build --production`

 The plugin will thus be built as `/dist/ziltag-plugin.js`.

-To build a staging version.

-`gulp build --staging`